migueltorrescosta/migueltorrescosta.github.io/_posts/2020-04-02-Online-Mafia-Rulebook.md

 published: true
 ---

+## Latest game

+### Alive roles

+- 3 Mafia
+- 1 Godfather
+- 1 Detective
+- 1 Doctor
+- 1 Prostitute
+- 2 Baker (I had to add another one)
+- 6 Townspeople

+### Dead people

+### Daily updates:

+- **1st day:** Welcome everyone to the town of dies-ville.
+This is where people come to die.
+The sun rises and we are shocked to find something unusual.
+In the center of our little plaza there is a dead body.
+We look at it, disgusted, and it is the body of Zoltan!
+He left us but is death was not in vain, because with his death comes the awareness that there are criminals among us.
+We must ensure they do not survive.
+As such, in this ironically sunny day, we must select someone to die.
+Will it be you?

 In this time of Covid-19 and isolation playing Mafia online is a good way to keep some sanity.
 For the uninitiated, this is the rule book.

 ## Game Overview